Skip to content

 This webinar series was created to support the students and staff of the Harvard Medical School community, yet the lessons will be broadly applicable to all who are feeling the emotional strain of this unprecedented crisis.

 Children's lives have been turned upside down by this pandemic.
-Between schools being closed and playdates being cancelled, children's routines are anything but routine.
+Between remote schooling and playdates being cancelled, children's routines are anything but routine.
 Kids also have questions about coronavirus, and benefit from age-appropriate answers that don't fuel the flame of anxiety.
-It also helps to discuss — and role model — things they can control, like hand washing, social distancing, and other health-promoting behaviors.
+It also helps to discuss — and role model — things they can control, like hand washing, physical distancing, and other health-promoting behaviors.

 Children, including very young children, can develop COVID-19.
 Many of them have no symptoms.
 Those that do get sick tend to experience milder symptoms such as low-grade fever, fatigue, and cough.
 Some children have had severe complications, but this has been less common.
 Children with underlying health conditions may be at increased risk for severe illness.

-The rapid spread of the virus that causes COVID-19 continues to spark alarm worldwide.
+The continuing, rapid spread of the SARS-CoV-2 virus has sparked alarm worldwide.
 Countries around the world are grappling with surges in confirmed cases, hospitalizations, and deaths.
-Calls for preventive measures such as social distancing and face coverings to slow the spread of coronavirus have created a new normal in many places.
-Health care workers and hospitals have ramped up capabilities to care for large numbers of people made seriously ill by COVID-19.
-Meanwhile, scientists are exploring potential treatments and clinical trials to test new therapies and vaccines are underway.
+Preventive measures such as physical distancing and masks to slow the spread of coronavirus have created a new normal in many places.
+Health care workers and hospitals have once again ramped up capabilities to care for large numbers of people made seriously ill by COVID-19.